AIHubCentral/docs/assets/RVC/Resources/Training.md

 ***
 ###### ‎
 ### How do I make Pretrain?

+!!!warning Advanced Topic
+Creating pretrains is an advanced process.
+This information is provided for users who want to experiment, but casual or new users generally do not need to create their own pretrains.
+!!!

-Creating a pretrain is pretty much the same as training a normal model but the dataset is bigger and longer.
+Creating a pretrain is pretty much the same as training a normal model but the dataset is significantly bigger and longer. **A bigger dataset for the pretrain equals the best results, regardless of the method you choose.**

-There are two ways of making a pretrain the first being:
+There are two ways of making a pretrain:
-- From scratch which means you don't use a pretrain when training this.
-To make a decent from scratch pretrain you are going to need at **least** 50 hours of low, mid and high quality speech with many different speakers.
+- **From scratch:** This means you don't use a base pretrain when training.
+To make a decent from-scratch pretrain, you are going to need a massive dataset (at **least** 50+ hours of low, mid, and high-quality speech with many different speakers).
-The second way being:
-- Finetuning which means you use a pretrain to train this pretrain.
-To make a good one you are going to need at **least** 10 hours of high quality speech with many speakers.
+- **Finetuning:** This means you use an existing pretrain to train your new pretrain.
+You still need a very large dataset of high-quality speech with many speakers.
+While some might try with around 10 hours of data, this is generally considered too low to be highly viable, and a pretrain trained with a much bigger dataset will easily beat it.
      - The big pro of making a Finetune is that you can tailor it to anything, like you can tailor it to improve a certain language, improve accents, types of speech and more.
 It can even improve the graphs (like grads, g/total etc.) if trained properly.
 ***
 ######